Apple Cider Vinegar For Sunburn? Not So Fast, Say Dermatologists

-Aloe vera—because of its naturally moisturizing, and subsequently healing, properties—has been shown in research to help heal first- and second-degree burns on the skin.
-Some research has found that aloin, a compound found in the aloe plant, has anti-inflammatory properties that aid in the skin-healing process.
-Aloe is also chock-full of antioxidants, and one antioxidant protein, in particular, called metallothionein, has been found to have a protective effect on skin that's been exposed to and damaged by UV rays.
+Aloe vera—because of its naturally moisturizing, and subsequently healing, properties—has been shown in research to help heal2 first- and second-degree burns on the skin.
+Some research has found that aloin3, a compound found in the aloe plant, has anti-inflammatory properties that aid in the skin-healing process.
+Aloe is also chock-full of antioxidants, and one antioxidant protein, in particular, called metallothionein, has been found to have a protective effect on skin4 that's been exposed to and damaged by UV rays.
 The plant is also incredibly hydrating, which could help combat the skin peeling that usually takes effect post-sunburn.

 In general, any calming anti-inflammatory and antioxidant agents (that don't have any exfoliating properties) can help far better than apple cider vinegar.
 Try this suggestion: "Adding green tea bags to a cool bath can help a sunburn because of its anti-inflammatory properties, which can help calm and soothe inflamed skin," says Gabriel.